Mingding Doctrine

 2. Since science is endless, how much more so is theology?

-Beware of the Culture of "Passing the Days"
+Beware of the Culture of "Drifting Along"

 The Church's Mission as a "Human Resources Agency"